Aveiro Portugal

 Sanctuary of Bom Jesus do Monte Braga

-Braga, often referred to as Portugal’s religious capital, is an ideal day trip destination from Porto.
+Braga, often referred to as Portugal’s religious capital, is an ideal day trip destination from Porto and one of our favorite things to do in Porto in winter.
 It is easily accessible from Porto by a roughly one-hour train or bus ride.
 Once in Braga, start by exploring the historic center, where you’ll find charming cafés perfect for a quick coffee and pastry.
 Don’t miss the Braga Cathedral, the oldest in Portugal, showcasing a rich blend of architectural styles.

 The highlight of any visit to Braga is the Bom Jesus do Monte, a stunning sanctuary located just outside the city.
 To get there, drive or take bus #2 from the city center, both options taking about 20 minutes.
 This baroque masterpiece is renowned for its dramatic, zigzagging stairway with 577 steps.
 They lead to a majestic church, symbolizing the spiritual journey to heaven.
 Each step is adorned with statues and intricate details.
 If you want to experience this but need to avoid walking the stairs, there is a water-driven funicular that ascends next to the staircase.